Corpusclockwork/VueImageMarker/README.md

 ```

 ## Examples
 Here are some example marker designs on a generic image.
-The markers are added using the 'click to add Marker' functionality.
+All the markers are added using the 'click to add Marker' functionality, except for the markers at (0,0) and at (70,70), which I have in place to check that the markers are centered correctly, and also that they are the size and shape that I expect them to be.
 ### Smiley face
 <img width="1052" height="703" alt="smiley_faces" src="https://github.com/user-attachments/assets/e4980301-f87c-492a-9c08-d4181c759bef" />
 The function to draw the markers is: